kexiZeroing/kexiZeroing.github.io/src/blog/using-es-modules.md

 import("foo.json", { with: { type: "json" } })
 ```

+> Update on June 2025: Import Attributes and JSON Modules in ES2025.
+Import attributes now let you import JSON and other non-JavaScript assets natively, without bundler magic.
+You can now do this in plain JavaScript: `import config from './config.json' with { type: 'json' };`.

 ### The code you write vs. the code that runs in the browser.
 Do you know what any of those do?
 In one sense, they’re all “non-standard” in terms of their ability to run natively on the web platform (none of these imports would work if dropped into a browser).
 On the other hand, they’re also pretty “standard” in terms of their prevalence across many codebases.